CadQuery/cadquery/doc/examples.rst

 Locating a Workplane on a vertex
 ---------------------------------

 Normally, the :py:meth:`Workplane.workplane` method requires a face to be selected.
-But if a vertex is selected **immediately after a face**, :py:meth:`Workplane.workplane` will locate the workplane on the face, with the origin at the vertex instead of at the center of the face
+But if a vertex is selected **immediately after a face**, :py:meth:`Workplane.workplane` with the centerOption argument set to CenterOfMass will locate the workplane on the face, with the origin at the vertex instead of at the center of the face

-The example also introduces :py:meth:`Workplane.cutThruAll`, which makes a cut through the entire part, no matter how deep the part is
+The example also introduces :py:meth:`Workplane.cutThruAll`, which makes a cut through the entire part, no matter how deep the part is.

 .. cadquery::

-    result = cq.Workplane("front").box(3,2, 0.5)                 #make a basic prism
+    result = cq.Workplane("front").box(3,2, 0.5)  # make a basic prism
-    result = result.faces(">Z").vertices("<XY").workplane(centerOption="CenterOfMass")  #select the lower left vertex and make a workplane result = result.circle(1.0).cutThruAll()                 #cut the corner out
+    result = result.faces(">Z").vertices("<XY").workplane(centerOption="CenterOfMass")  # select the lower left vertex and make a workplane result = result.circle(1.0).cutThruAll()  # cut the corner out

 .. topic:: Api References